Guide to visiting Queen Elizabeth National Park

-The climate of Uganda is warm all year round and the best months to visit the country and its parks are those during the dry season, namely January, February and June, July.
-During the wet season – March to May and August to December – even if the rains fall in the form of short but violent storms, some tracks may become impassable.
-Especially you may have a hard time hiking to see mountain gorillas and chimpanzees.
+The climate of Uganda is warm all year round and the best months to visit the country and its parks are January, February and June, July.
+During the wet season – March to May and August to December – even if the rains fall in the form of short but violent storms, some tracks may become not passable.

 2. How to get there

-The Park is 400 km from Kampala, therefore, the best way is to book a tour through a local agency or to rent a 4×4 vehicle at Entebbe International Airport.
-In general, the roads are in good conditions.
-You can find the web site of some local tour operators by clicking here.
+The Park lies 400 km from Kampala.
+The best way to visit it is to book a tour through a local agency or to rent a 4×4 vehicle at Entebbe International Airport.
+In general, the roads are in a good condition.
+You can find the website of some local tour operators by clicking here.